 Holden struggles with the desire to belong, but like many people, he finds it tough to come across someone that he can connect with.
 He sees adults as phony and fake and doesn’t respect them and feels disconnected from most of them.
 His classmates at Pencey Prep don’t like him and he doesn’t get along with them, making him feel lonely.
-If you too are soon out of highschool, you can always buy college admission essay that will get you in the college of your choice, surrounded by people who might understand you and accept you more.
+If you too are soon out of highschool, you can always order admission essay that will get you in the college of your choice, surrounded by people who might understand you and accept you more.
 Despite his best efforts and intentions, women don’t seem to be attracted to him.
 He views society as fake and feels disconnected from it as well.
 Even when he tries to make conversations with taxi drivers, they seem disinterested in conversing with him.
 Holden tries to make connections and feel less alienated, but even those efforts don’t work.
 He feels alienated from everything around him, and this contributes to his deteriorating condition.

 As a 16-year-old, Holden is at a coming-of-age point where he is transitioning away from being a child and growing into an adult.
 A loss of innocence is a regular theme in coming of age stories, but Holden is a unique case.
 He views innocence as a virtue and the phoniness of adult life as a problem.
 Although he sometimes behaves like an adult, he is innocent and naive as well.
 He is obsessed with sex though he is a virgin.
 He knows that he wants to flirt with women, but fails every time he tries.
 He hires a prostitute but doesn’t have sex with her and is later robbed because of it.